Birth Registration

 • marriage certificate (not required)

-Child born in lesbian relationship
+Child born to a lesbian couple

 Additional information

-Choice of surname
+Choice of last name

 2 last names